Browsed by

 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father who is heaven.
 Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?’
 Then I will tell them plainly, ‘I never knew you.
 Away from me you evildoers!'”—-Matthew 7:21-23 NIV read more

-DOES BEING “SAVIOR” MEAN THAT JESUS IS ALMIGHTY GOD?
+DOES BEING “SAVIOR” MEAN THAT JESUS IS GOD?

-DOES BEING “SAVIOR” MEAN THAT JESUS IS ALMIGHTY GOD?
+DOES BEING “SAVIOR” MEAN THAT JESUS IS GOD?

-Trinitarians often use the following scripture to “prove” that Jesus is Almighty God:
+Trinitarians often use the following scripture to “prove” that Jesus is God.
+Does being called “savior” mean that Jesus is God?

 “I, even I, am the LORD, and apart from me there is no savior” (Isaiah 43:11 NIV)